 However, in 1934, in the locality of Newry, there was an obvious endeavour to promote activity on at least one day, where there was a garden fete held.
 And here is the local GP, who was also JP, with the leader, who's the chairman, and in association with my father, who was a young keen minister in two local churches, they tried to encourage all sorts of activities, including the boys' race, the girls' race, the men's race, the ladies' race and the cycle race and a tug of war-the first between the Irish Free State and Northern Ireland.
 And they invited people to come in their thousands!
 I'm not sure how many came that day.

-However, I do know that 1,000 young people gathered in the millennium, in July in the year 2000 to erect this stone.
-They pulled up a 47 ton, 10m-high stone, with ropes that were made at Tandragee by my husband Tommy Reid in Tandragee-soft enough outside not to hurt children's hands, but with a core which was strong enough to withstand the immense weight without breaking, and there were commemorative stamps issued for the occasion.
+However, I do know that 1,000 young people gathered in the millennium, in July in the year of 2000 to erect this stone.
+They pulled up a 47 ton, 10m-high stone, with ropes that were made at Tandragee and there were commemorative stamps issued for the occasion.
 They obviously had quite a team of planners and organisers supporting them.
 Nevertheless, they did it.

 The enterprise was supported by many different people, including a poet.
-So again for National Poetry Day, let me share with you how Michael Longley set this idea in the context of the previous erection of stones of the Giant's Causeway.
-He said:

-"We put it up with our bare hands in this smallholding, a home-made megalith, hope's big immovable standing stone, a landmark for the lost, windbreak for the destitute, for the unremembered and disappeared a headstone, and for all the people who pause beneath and lift their eyes a signpost pointing to the past and another way, to paradise."
+So again for National Poetry Day, let me share with you how he set this idea in the context of the previous erection of stones of the Giant's Causeway.
+He said: "We put it up with our bare hands in this smallholding.
+A home-made megalith.
+Hopes big immovable standing stone.
+A landmark for the lost, a windbreak for the destitute.
+For the unremembered and disappeared a headstone.
+And for all the people who pause beneath and lift their eyes, a signpost, pointing the way to the past and another way to paradise."